The Thread Interfaith Seminary

 Do I have to pick one tradition?
 No. We honor rootedness and curiosity.
 You’ll deepen your home tradition while learning across many.

 Will I get ordained?
-Ordination/commissioning is optional and community-discerned.
-Some learners come for formation only; others pursue ministry pathways.
+Ordination is optional.
+Some learners come for interspiritual formation only; others pursue ministry pathways.

 How to Apply

-2. Conversation with a guide — a 30–45 minute discernment conversation.
+Conversation with a guide — hold a discernment conversation with one of our Guides.
 We want to make sure we are going to meet your needs and that you are clear on what the program expects.
 This is a key step to being in right relationship with one another.

-3. Community reference — someone who can speak to your spirituality.
-This can be someone within The Thread community or from outside the community.
+Community references — we request two references from those who can speak to who you are.
+This could be someone within The Thread community or from outside the community.

-4. Decision & next steps — cohort placement, aid options, and onboarding.
+Decision & next steps — after an acceptance into the program, we will review your cohort placement, payment options, and begin your onboarding.

 Tuition & Registration